Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/toughts.md

 # To do
+- Data savers
+  - Can I give page elements the ability to save data?
+- subscribe
-- Cannot
+- Forbidden paths
   - have a page with path "api"
   - have an api with path "page"
   - cannot have a page nor an api with path "static"
-- Data savers
-  - Can I give page elements the ability to save data?
-- subscribe
 - Tester & doc

 # How to build and run a JAR